diffix/reference/docs/computing noise.md

 ### Algorithm

+Please note the additional steps necessary for `count` and `sum` aggregators [described separately below](#extra-steps-for-count-and-sum-aggregators).

 The process for suppressing extreme values is as follows:

 1. Produce per-AID value contributions as per the aggregate being generated